 There’s a lot of manual dexterity and the proper use of surgical tools and machinery required of a surgical tech.
 There are assessments that can determine if you have above-average abilities in the area of fine motor skills, but you can rest assured that your skill is probably better than most if you have great handwriting, play an instrument or have a lot of grip strength.

 In the OR, you’ll often find yourself adjusting tools and manipulating objects to achieve the most efficient and best results.
 A firm, unerring grip is essential to making sure tools stay sterile and machinery is set at the right levels.

 Is a career as a surgical tech part of your calling?

-If you naturally possess the above qualities, becoming a surgical technologist might be in the cards for you.
-You’re already naturally inclined to thrive—all that’s missing are the technical skills to compliment your existing ones.
+If you’re consistently checking the box for the qualities and capabilities above, becoming a surgical technologist might be in the cards for you.
+You’re already naturally inclined to thrive—all that’s missing are the technical skills to complement your existing ones.

 Learn more about the actual day-to-day duties on the job in our article Surgical Technologist Duties: A Day in the Life.